Budapestby VisitCity Guides

 Exchange offices with Google ratings above 4.0 (ideally 4.5+) typically offer better service and more reliable rates.
 A quick online search can save you from potential disappointment.

-Checking current exchange rates online before visiting an exchange office helps you identify fair offers
+Research current exchange rates online to identify fair offers before exchanging money

 Using ATMs in Budapest